gSchool/ada-developer-skills/00-welcome-to-ada/06-wk01-one-on-ones.md

 One of the systems of support at Ada is bi-weekly one-on-one meetings with a member of the Education Team.
 One-on-ones are an opportunity for an instructor and student to privately discuss how the classroom environment is going, and progress towards completion of the curriculum.

 One-on-one meetings are a private, non-judgemental space.
-It is an opportunity to dicuss anything from technical, to classroom, to career questions.
+It is an opportunity to discuss anything from technical, to classroom, to career questions.
 It is also just an opportunity to get to know eachother better.

 ## Logistics